CodeLabTF/React_WebApp_N1/README.md

 React Web app in development.
-This app was made by following guides made by Net Ninja channel on Youtube.
+This app was created by following guides on Net Ninja Youtube channel.

 Desciption
 ...